adrienabbey/REALLY-kinda-BAD-IDLE-GAME-Just-Kidding-The-Prequel-II/docs/meeting-minutes/Meeting-Minutes-3-5-24.md

 ## Agenda
 1. Revising Software Development Plan (SDP)
-2. Finish and submit design and requirement documents.
+2. Finish and submit first version of design and requirement documents.
 3. Continue implement the game.